skrattaren/apf.rst/apf.rst

   climbing..."

-  The icons for controlling the Red Clay Army are immediately familiar to anyone who has ever played the computer game "Lemmings_", in which you have to use similar controls to guide a group of brainlessly wandering lemmings across intricate and dangerous underground labyrinths.
+  The icons for controlling the Red Clay Army are immediately familiar to anyone who has ever played the computer game **Lemmings**, in which you have to use similar controls to guide a group of brainlessly wandering lemmings across intricate and dangerous underground labyrinths.